Last updated at Mon, 08 Jan 2024 23:05:47 GMT

 InsightCloudSec filters provide a way to explore your cloud environment and surface problems of interest.
 You can specify the conditions that InsightCloudSec searches to identify matching resources.
 Currently, InsightCloudSec offers almost 1,400 out-of-the-box filters, with almost infinite possibilities for customization.

 An InsightCloudSec insight is a check on a specific behavior, condition, or characteristic of a cloud resource.
-Built from the abundant (and continuously growing!) library of filters, an insight allows you to view all of your clouds and provides an in-depth understanding of your infrastructure's security, compliance, optimization, or other characteristics that you specify.
+Built from the abundant (and continuously growing!) library of filters, an insight allows you to view all of your clouds and provides an in-depth understanding of your infrastructure's security, cloud compliance, optimization, or other characteristics that you specify.

 Insights can be defined around any individual resource or resource type to identify resources that may need to have limited public accessibility.
 Insights can focus on specific characteristics or configuration issues, identify a network missing an internet gateway, or identify a database without encryption.
 As with filters, insights can be customized to fit almost any need.